Learn about trademarks

 Examples:

-Figure marks consist of figure/logo elements without text.
-Examples of some well-known figure brands are Apple's apple logo, Nike's "swoosh", and the four rings of Audi.
+Figurative marks consist of graphic/logo elements without text.
+Examples of well-known figurative marks include Apple’s apple logo, Nike’s “swoosh”, and the four rings of Audi.

 One consists of a combination of text and figure.
 This could, for example, be a combination of a word and a figure element, or text with a specific logo design.